 Every day, a Spartacus is born.

 But not everyone hates where they are.
-Often, people are comfortable with the status quo – because the status quo is suitable to them.
+Often, people are comfortable with the status quo – because the status quo is suitable for them.
+If you value being the slave master, you are less likely to promote change.
+Our values influence our desire for change.

 In the book Good to Great, Jim Collins claimed that good is the enemy of great.
 And this is very true in most situations.